notwindstone/anisun/README.md

 #### Production

-running this app in `bun run build` & `bun run start` is not enough.
+running this app with `bun run build` & `bun run start` is not enough.

 You need to install a reverse-proxy like Caddy.